matthew-tyler/matthew-tyler/README.md

 ### Hello there 👋

-I study Computer Science at the University of Otago and work there as a research assistant and lab demonstrator.
+I study Computer Science & Software Engineering at the University of Otago and work there as a research assistant and lab demonstrator.
 In my spare time I run the Otago Computer Science Society (OCSS) and write code.
 Maybe I should get out more?

 <!--
 **matthew-tyler/matthew-tyler** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.